MiCA

 1. To provide legal certainty for crypto-assets that are not covered by current European financial regulation;

-2. Bring all crypto-asset issuers and crypto-asset service providers (CASPs) under one regulatory framework;
+2. Bring all crypto-asset issuers and CASPs under one regulatory framework;

 3. Replace current national regulation for crypto-assets not covered by European regulation; and